Crash Bandicoot Nitro Kart 2: Reception

-Crash Bandicoot Nitro Kart 2 was met with "generally favorable" reviews according to review aggregator Metacritic.
+Crash Bandicoot Nitro Kart 2 was met with "generally favorable" reviews according to review aggregator platform Metacritic.
 It made Kotakus list of "Best Racing Game Apps", where it placed second among iOS apps, ahead of Fishlabs' Rally Master Pro but behind Firemint's Real Racing.
 In Pocket Gamers similar list of "Top 10 Racing Games for iPhone and iPad", the game placed third, behind RedLynx's DrawRace 2 and Firemint's Real Racing 2.

 The game's tracks were considered a highlight for their varied themes and progressively challenging designs.
 Jim Squires of Gamezebo praised their "gentle progression of difficulty", unique and lively track themes, as well as catchy music, noting they feel "smart" and engaging.
 Andrew Nesvadba of AppSpy described the tracks as "varied and fun to learn", though criticized the lack of practice options for individual tracks in tournaments.
 Jared Nelson of TouchArcade highlighted the "cleverly designed" levels with multiple pathways, varying elevations, and discoverable shortcuts.
 Levi Buchanan of IGN noted the "good" track design with shortcuts for risk-takers.
 Mitch Dyer of GamesRadar+ called the tracks "surprisingly well-designed", balancing simplicity for fast racing with complexity for strategic depth.

 The graphics were said to be significantly improved over the original with colorful, detailed environments and character models.
 Squires lauded the "better visuals" and vibrant track themes, with each feeling "unique and alive".
 Nesvadba noted the improved graphics with a "streamlined interface" and more detailed characters, fitting Crash Bandicoots aesthetic.
 Nelson highlighted the "detailed and brightly colored" scenery, improved character and kart models, and no draw distance issues, though mentioned the frame rate could dip during heavy action.
 Buchanan acknowledged fixes to the original's "choppy" graphics, with the new game delivering "lots of bright colors".